The Avett Brothers: A Carolina Jubilee, Mignonette, and Four Thieves Gone (2003–2006)

 After releasing a live album of original songs and covers entitled Live at the Double Door Inn the brothers settled down to compile a new full-length album.
 During this time the band began a partnership with Dolph Ramseur, a local label owner who had been impressed by the group's live show and original material.
 After 70 hours in the studio, the band recorded the album A Carolina Jubilee, released by Ramseur Records in 2003.
 Unlike their previous albums, A Carolina Jubilee demonstrated the band's genre-crossing writing and performing.

 In 2004, the band released their third album, Mignonette, which featured polished harmonies, introspective lyrics and a sense of dedication that pushed the band to new heights.
 The album, running longer than 70 minutes, included vocals by the Avetts' sister Bonnie Avett and their father Jim Avett.
 Mignonette was named after an English yacht which sank off the Cape of Good Hope resulting in the cannibalism case R v Dudley and Stephens.

-In 2005, the band released Live, Volume 2, recorded at the Neighborhood Theatre in Charlotte and King's Baracade in Raleigh, North Carolina.
+In 2005, the band released Live, Volume 2, recorded at the Neighborhood Theatre in Charlotte and King's Barcade in Raleigh, North Carolina.
 The album spanned material from their career up to that point.

 In early 2006, the band released Four Thieves Gone: The Robbinsville Sessions to much acclaim.
 The album was recorded in a lake house in Robbinsville, North Carolina, over the course of 10 days and included collaborations with Paleface and Ian Thomas.
 The album was titled Four Thieves Gone after Scott Avett realized their song "Denouncing November Blue" sounded identical to the Charlie Daniels song "Uneasy Rider", whom they ultimately credited with the songwriting.

 During extensive touring in support of the album Scott and Seth Avett produced The Gleam, an EP of intimate, stripped-down recordings, which was released in September 2006.
 They were inspired to create the album as a duo after their experience writing and recording "Famous Flower of Manhattan" during the Four Thieves Gone sessions.

 Emotionalism (2007–2008)

 The band released Emotionalism on May 15, 2007.
-It debuted at the top of the Billboard Top Heatseekers Albums chart, number 134 on the Billboard 200 and number 13 on the Independent Artist Chart.
+It debuted at the top of the Billboard Top Heatseekers Albums chart, number 134 on the Billboard 200 and number 13 on the Independent Albums chart.
 In support of the album the band made their national television debut on May 12 on Late Night with Conan O'Brien performing "Paranoia in B-Flat Major."
 Emotionalism marked the first appearance of the cellist Joe Kwon who has since become a full-time touring and recording member of the band.

-On November 1, 2007, the Americana Music Association presented the Avett Brothers with two awards, as Duo/Group of the Year and as New/Emerging Artist of the Year.
+On November 1, 2007, the Americana Music Association presented the Avett Brothers with two awards, as Duo/Group of the Year and as New/Emerging Artist of the Year at the Americana Music Honors & Awards.
 In July 2008, the band released The Second Gleam, a stripped-down acoustic album like The Gleam.
-In the same month, the band announced they had chosen Rick Rubin to produce their next album and were now signed to his American Recordings label.
+In the same month, the band announced they had chosen Rick Rubin to produce their next album and signed to his American Recordings label.